 2. Calculate Pre-Tax Pay

 - Hourly employees: Multiply their hourly rate by the number of hours they worked during the pay period.
+Remember, if they took any unscheduled time off, be sure to subtract those hours from your calculations.

 - Salaried employees: Divide their yearly salary by the number of pay periods in your annual payroll schedule.